(Disclosure: Some of the links below may be affiliate links)

 Exchanged Traded Funds (ETFs)

 We talked about what was a mutual fund in the previous article.
-It’s a managed collection of financial instruments.
+It is a managed collection of financial instruments.
 It can contain stocks, or bonds, or both.
 By buying into the fund, you are essentially buying a part of all the financial instruments the fund invests in.
 But a mutual fund is only available through a financial institution.
 This can be your bank.
 But this can also be the manager of the fund, such as Vanguard.
-But in Switzerland, we don’t have access to any good mutual funds.
+But in Switzerland, we do not have access to any good mutual funds.
 Vanguard does not provide access to its funds to Swiss investors.
 All available mutual funds are all very expensive.
 So we need another option.

 Exchange Traded Funds (ETFs) are funds traded on the stock market.
 They are available to all as long as you have access to a broker.
 My current broker, DEGIRO, offers access to a very long list of them.
 As will most brokers.
 For all the big mutual funds today, there is an ETF alternative.
 Most of the ETFs are passive indexing funds.
 However, there are also active ETFs.
 We saw last time that index funds have lower cost and active funds rarely beat the market.
 Therefore, we will focus again on index ETFs.

 You can buy a share of an ETF as you buy a share of a company.
 Simply go to your broker, search for the ETF that you want to invest in and buy it at the current price.
 If you need the money, you can sell the shares and get some money back.
 Hopefully with a profit.
 And you should hold ETFs for long.
 If you trade ETFs for a quick, you are a trader and not a long-term investor.
-I’m going to focus on long-term investment here.
+I am going to focus on long-term investment here.
 That means hold for as long as possible.

 If you do not know how to start, you can read my guides about buying ETFs shares from my two favorite brokers: